Skip to Content

 If you want to reheat the steak, you can do so in the microwave or in a skillet on the stove.
 However, when you go to reheat it, the meat will continue to cook, making the steak well-done.

 However, I prefer to skip the reheating process.
-Instead, slice the steak in thin strips and eat cold on top of a salad.
+Instead, slice the steak in thin strips and eat the meat cold on top of a salad.

 3. Do I have to wrap the filet in bacon?

-People wrap bacon around filet mignon for two reasons: to add flavor and to make the steak more tender because it is cooked in fat.
+Wrapping bacon around filet mignon steaks is done for two reasons: to add flavor and to make the steak more tender because it is cooked in fat.
 However, if you prefer to omit the bacon, follow this recipe for Cooking Filet Mignon without bacon.

 Enjoy!